We believe that great wine comes from “Star Fields” — unique sites where fruit develops the optimal balance of aroma, flavor and texture.

 Reduced vigor gives the vines a natural balance that's difficult to achieve on valley floor soils, and results in wines of great character and complexity.

-We check each of our nineteen blocks every day, and adapt our farming practices to optimize grape quality.on a daily basis.
+We check each of our twenty-four blocks every day, and adapt our farming practices to optimize grape quality on a daily basis.

 Our goal is perfect fruit and vine balance.
 On any given day, from block to block, we will change pruning and cluster management to optimize yield, adjust the canopy to expose fruit to sunlight, fertilize and irrigate to produce the smallest possible berry size, adjust our spray program to assure the clusters are free of defects, and work to sustain the vine through the fall harvest.

-We barrel-ferment all our white wines in in 55 degree rooms, using neutral oak, and we stir the lees before bottling, all of which creates aromatic, crisp and creamy wines.
+We barrel-ferment all of our white wines in 55 degree rooms, using neutral oak, and we stir the lees before bottling, all of which creates aromatic, crisp and creamy wines.

 Our red wines are fermented in small lots, and aged for 18 months in a combination of new, once-used and neutral French and American oak, usually between 35-50% new oak, from a variety of coopers.
 We make our blends in May following harvest, and continue to age the blended wine in barrel for another 14 months.
 These classic winemaking techniques produce the robust red wines that we are known for.